Using AnimationTree

 INFO

-Also keep in mind that the Rotation 3D tracks and the Property tracks for 2D rotation with Interpolation Type set to Linear Angle or Cubic Angle will prevent rotation of more than 180 degrees from the initial value as blended animation.
+Also keep in mind that the Rotation 3D tracks and the Property tracks for 2D rotation with Interpolation Type set to Linear Angle or Cubic Angle will prevent rotations greater than 180 degrees from the initial value as blended animation.

 This can be useful for Skeleton3Ds to prevent the bones penetrating the body when blending animations.
 Therefore, Skeleton3D's Bone Rest values should be as close to the midpoint of the movable range as possible.
 This means that for humanoid models, it is preferable to import them in a T-pose.